econnet/econ/do.rst

 Owner means co-owner with single-owner as a special case.

 - Membership is yes/now.
-- Ownership quantifies to share.
+- Ownership quantifies the share of ownership

 .. _`docontrol`: